risk-first/website/menagerie/Dependency-Risk.md

 This isn't even lucky though: life has adapted to build dependencies on things that it can _rely_ on.

-Although life exists at the bottom of the ocean around [hydrothermal vents](https://en.wikipedia.org/wiki/Hydrothermal_vent), it is a very different kind of life to us and has a different set of dependencies given its circumstances.
+Although life exists at the bottom of the ocean around [hydrothermal vents](https://en.wikipedia.org/wiki/Hydrothermal_vent), it is a very different kind of life to ours and has a different set of dependencies given its circumstances.

 This tells us a lot about [Dependency Risk](Dependency-Risk) right here: